Paint, Smudge, and Erase

 Smudge to move pigment around your canvas.

-Tap Smudge, select a brush from the Brush Library, and tap or drag your finger on your brushstrokes and colors to blend your artwork.
+Tap Smudge, then select a brush from the Brush Library.
+Tap or drag your finger on your brushstrokes and colors to blend your artwork.

-The Smudge tool creates varying effects depending on the value of the opacity slider.
-Raise the opacity slider in the left sidebar to strengthen your smudge tool, and lower it for a more subtle result.
+The Smudge tool creates varying effects depending on the value of the pressure slider.
+Raise the pressure slider in the left sidebar to strengthen your smudge tool.
+Lower the pressure for a more subtle result.

 When you use Smudge at full pressure, it smears color around like wet paint.
-Colors will be messed up quickly and you may see visible drag lines where Smudge has moved paint around the canvas.
+Colors will be blended much quicker at full pressure.
+You may also see visible drag lines where Smudge has moved paint around the canvas.
 Mix color and pull transparency into your image for dynamic results.

 At lower strengths, Smudge is smoother and softer.
-This is useful for creating gradients, blending shadows and highlights, or smudging pencil drawings.
+This can create gradients, blending shadows and highlights, or smudging pencil drawings.

 Smudge shares the same Brush Library as Paint.
-Experiment with different brushes for unexpected mixing results.
+Experiment with different brushes to blend with each brush's unique characteristics.
+These can have interesting and unexpected results.

 Paint away mistakes, remove pigment, carve out areas of transparency, and soften your artwork.